 Museum of Sacred Art and Crypt

-Between 1990 and 1995, the former Portuguese Administration conducted archaeological excavations and repaired the Ruins of St Paul’s (the Church of Mother of God or Mater Dei) and built the Museum of Sacred Art and Crypt on the site of the grave of Father Alexandre Valignano, the founder of St. Paul’s College, according to the research findings.
+Between 1990 and 1996, the former Portuguese Administration conducted archaeological excavations and repaired the Ruins of St Paul’s (the Church of Mother of God or Mater Dei) and built the Museum of Sacred Art and Crypt on the site of the grave of Father Alexandre Valignano, the founder of St. Paul’s College, according to the research findings.
+The museum was opened on 23rd October 1996.

 General Ye Ting’s Former Residence